Liberty DeVitto: Career

-DeVitto got his big break in the music business when he was hired to play drums for Billy Joel in the mid-1970s.
-In an online interview, DeVitto describes how Joel's classic late-1970s/early-1980s band first came together: Billy and I used to play the same club in Plainview, Long Island, called "My House."
+Liberty DeVitto got his big break in the music business when he was hired to play drums for Billy Joel in the mid-1970s.
+In an online interview, DeVitto describes how Joel's classic late-1970s/early-1980s band first came together: Billy and I used to play the same club in Plainview, Long Island called "My House."
 He was 17 and in a band called The Hassles and I was 16 and in a band called The New Rock Workshop.
 We would watch each other play and acknowledge each other in passing.
 In 1974, he was living in Los Angeles and had already released Piano Man and Streetlife Serenade.
 He used studio musicians for the recording and different guys out on the road.
 I was playing in a band called Topper with Doug Stegmeyer and he got the gig to play bass with Billy on the "Streetlife" tour.
 He told Doug that he wanted to move back to New York and find a permanent band he could record and tour with on a regular basis.
 Doug recommended me because Billy was looking for a New York-type drummer, aggressive and hard hitting, and the rest is history.
 The three of us recorded the basic tracks for Turnstiles and we both recommended Russell Javors and Howie Emerson, who played guitars in Topper and with the addition of Richie Cannata on saxophone, the "Billy Joel Band" was born.

-In addition to his work with Joel, DeVitto has also been an active session musician working with other big acts such as Paul McCartney, Carly Simon, Phoebe Snow, Karen Carpenter, Stevie Nicks, Rick Wakeman, Bob James and Meat Loaf.

-After working with Joel for 30 years, DeVitto was discharged from drumming duties for the 2006 Billy Joel tour for an unknown reason.
-Up to that point, he had the longest running tenure in Joel's band, starting with the recording of 1976's Turnstiles.

-As of 2018, DeVitto uses Liberty drums, pedals & hardware, Sabian cymbals, Evans drumheads, Latin Percussion and Pro-Mark drumsticks.
+In addition to working with Joel, DeVitto has also been an active session musician working with other big acts including Paul McCartney, Carly Simon, Phoebe Snow, Karen Carpenter, Stevie Nicks, Rick Wakeman, Bob James, and Meat Loaf.
+After working with Joel for 30 years, DeVitto was discharged from the 2006 Billy Joel tour for an unknown reason, and never played in Joel's band again.
+Up to that point he had the longest running tenure in Joel's band, starting with the recording of 1976's Turnstiles.
+As of 2018, DeVitto uses Liberty drums, pedals and hardware, Sabian cymbals, Evans drumheads, Latin Percussion, and Pro-Mark drumsticks.

 DeVitto appeared on the November/December 2013 cover of Making Music magazine to discuss his life and career.

-Around that time he began collaborations with Brooklyn singer-songwriter Michael Sackler-Berner, which led to the founding of band The Slim Kings alongside bassist Andy Attanasio.
+Around that time he began collaborations with Brooklyn singer-songwriter Michael Sackler-Berner, which led to the founding of the band the Slim Kings alongside bassist Andy Attanasio.
 The Slim Kings released two albums and multiple singles.
 The band toured with ZZ Top and Los Lonely Boys.
 On October 23, 2014, DeVitto, Cannata, and Javors (with Stegmeyer, posthumously) were inducted into the Long Island Music Hall of Fame, primarily for their work with Joel.
-Shortly thereafter, DeVitto, Cannata, and Javors officially formed The Lords of 52nd Street band; the band also includes a pianist and lead vocalist, keyboardist, and a guitarist, and plays faithful renditions of the recorded Joel originals.
+Shortly after that DeVitto, Cannata, and Javors officially formed the Lords of 52nd Street band; the band also includes a pianist and lead vocalist, keyboardist, and a guitarist, and plays faithful renditions of the recorded Joel originals.
+The Slim Kings were signed in 2024 to Universal Music Canada/Wax Records for their third full length LP Superlove released in 2025.